Dear All!

 About the course

-this is the third semester I am doing it.
+The course was developed by me, and this is the third semester I am doing it.
 So far, the ratio of my students passing the 299 exams, oral and written, in the semester of the course, is 100 %.

 There are 15 classes throughout the semester, so the course lasts for 15 weeks.
 Each class is 90 minutes long.
 The location is at a Budapest café 5 minutes from the university.
 The course material is a balanced selection of material for oral and written preparation, although much of the oral preparation also serves the purpose of improving your writing skills.
 The classes offer a practical hands-on approach to perfecting your skills in discussions and argumentative essays with plenty of creative and real-life tasks.